ncsa/Nightingale_real/docs/source/mobaxterm/connecting.rst

 enables an SSH connection and provides other useful utilities you can use when communicating with a cluster, such as file transfer and editing.

 Follow the steps below to install MobaXterm and connect to Nightingale.
 (Nightingale has extra security to protect the data stored on it, so configuring this connection is slightly more complicated than other HPC clusters.
 The difference involves adding the SSH connection to the secure bastion node.
-How to do this is described in Step 6.)
+How to do this is described in Step 6 and 7.)

 **Step 1.** `Download MobaXterm <https://mobaxterm.mobatek.net/download-home-edition.html>`_ and install it on your Windows workstation.